 What are the different equipment options available and why might we choose one over the other?
-How will our choices affect the way we journey?
-Will we change our equipment day to day whilst journeying?
 How might different hull design/type impact our paddling?
 How do we use our equipment?
 What do we do if there is a problem with it?
 What additional equipment might we take to assist our method of travel?
 Might our method of travel change throughout the day and why?